skiptools/skip-ui/README.md

 SkipUI supports both of these models.
 Using `.navigationDestinations`, however, requires some care.
 It is currently the case that if a pushed view defines a new `.navigationDestination` for key type `T`, it will overwrite any previous stack view's `T` destination mapping. **Take care not to unintentionally re-map the same key type in the same navigation stack.**

 Compose imposes an additional restriction as well: we must be able to stringify `.navigationDestination` key types.
 See [Restrictions on Identifiers](#restrictions-on-identifiers) below.

-### Preferred Color Scheme

-SkipUI fully supports the `.preferredColorScheme` modifier.
-If you created your app with the `skip` tool prior to v0.8.26, however, you will have to update the included `Android/app/src/main/kotlin/.../Main.kt` file in order for the modifier to work correctly.
-Using the latest [`Main.kt`](https://github.com/skiptools/skipapp-hello/blob/main/Android/app/src/main/kotlin/hello/skip/Main.kt) as your template, please do the following:

-1. Replace the all of the import statements with ones from latest `Main.kt`
-1. Replace the contents of the `setContent { ... }` block with the content from the latest `Main.kt`
-1. Replace the `MaterialThemeRootView()` function with the `PresentationRootView(context:)` function from the latest `Main.kt`

-With these updates in place, you should be able to use `.preferredColorScheme` successfully.

 ### Restrictions on Identifiers